United Nations Junior Professional Officer (JPO) Programme 2019/2020 (Government of Italy) for Developing Countries

 The UN at the Department of Economic and Social Affairs (DESA)/ Capacity Development Office, has opened applications for its JPO Programme for candidates from developing countries.
-Candidates from developing countries may apply for positions in the framework of the Dutch and Italian JPO Programme.
+Candidates from developing countries may apply for positions in the framework of the Italian JPO Programme.

 Candidates from any OTHER country are NOT ELIGIBLE